 A better SubredditStats alternative, with a real free tier

-We track the same metrics and add the part that turns the data into a campaign, hour-by-hour engagement, mod strictness, audience pain points, and posting recommendations.
+We track the same metrics with current, maintained data, then add the part that turns numbers into a campaign - hour-by-hour engagement, mod strictness, audience pain points, and posting recommendations that SubredditStats never offered.

 SubredditAnalyzer vs SubredditStats